coralstakepool/coral-stakepool-8ff38/content/pages/features.md

         media_width: fifty
       - title: Section Title Three
         subtitle: 'Donec nisl ligula, cursus id molestie vel. '
-        content: >
-          The Juvenile Corals are moved carefully to the area where we plan to reforest.
-The plugs with the Juvenile Corals are inserted in holes that we drilled in the substrate and they are firmly fixed with cement.
+        content: "After approximately 3 to 9 months the corals in the nurseries have grown sufficiently.
+The corals are moved carefully to the area where we plan to reforest, to regenerate damaged sections of the reef and strengthen resilience.
+The corals are reattached to reefs piece by piece with cement, zip ties, and nails.\_\n"
         image: images/about-1.jpg
         image_alt: Happy co-workers
         media_position: right